andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Game Heads up Display (Top left Corner).

-Return the game information base on where your mouse is pointing at.
+Heads up display - return the game information on top left corner base on where your mouse is pointing at.

 | Tile  | Represents |
 | ------------- | ------------- |